AmineGoumhand1/MyBlogs/src/content/posts/forensics-ctf-tools.md

 ## Basic Tools Every CTF Player Should Know

-So the tools that we'll be seeing now are some shiiity and important ones that a CTF player should use first ( if needed ) at the beginnig of a challenge solving
+So the tools that we'll be seeing now are some shiiity and important ones that a CTF player should use first ( if needed ) at the beginnig of a challenge.

 ### Different files tools